-Choose which line you want to change.
+PAGE: A LINE:1 FOR STATUS: ON Choose which line you want to edit.
 The bottom line will then display what that line is currently programmed to do.

-Make a selection of a function from the Program Menu.
+LINE: XXX CHANGE IT?
+Make a selection of a function from the Program menu.
+When the line being changed has a setting (such as time), you will be offered the option of changing just the setting or the entire line.
 The new selections will replace the previous one for this line.
 Please note the change of the line on your tablet at this time.
+If you changed a line containing the "End Page" function, the Program menu will continue until you re-select the "End Page".